Skip to main content

 For example, while your current contracts may only require CMMC Level 1, pursuing Level 2 non-critical certification could position your organization to handle more complex and lucrative contracts in the future that involve CUI.

-5. Consult with a CMMC expert
+5. Consult with a CMMC or DFARS expert

 Completing the steps above can be difficult, especially if your organization is new to CMMC or if you handle a mix of FCI and CUI.